-Dr. Kate Coronges is the Executive Director of the Network Science Institute (NetSI) at Northeastern University.
-She provides research and administrative leadership to the Institute, contributing to NetSI’s long-term strategic plan and building its role in the larger scientific community.
-Her research focuses on social structures, dynamics of teams and communities, and the impact of these dynamics on communication patterns, behaviors, and performance.
+Kate Coronges is the executive director of the Network Science Institute (NetSI) at Northeastern University.
+She provides research and administrative leadership to the institute, contributing to NetSI’s long-term strategic plan, and building its role in the larger scientific community.
+Her research focuses on social structures, dynamics of teams and communities, and the impact of these dynamics on communication patterns, behaviors and performance.

-Prior to joining the Network Science Institute, Dr. Coronges ran the US Army’s research portfolios in Social and Cognitive Networks and in Social Informatics.
-She also served as an Assistant Professor in the Department of Behavioral Sciences and Leadership at the US Military Academy.
-Additionally, she served for 10 years as Managing Editor for Connections, the official journal of INSNA (International Network of Social Network Analysis).
-Dr. Coronges received a PhD in Health Behavior Research and a Masters in Public Health from the University of Southern California, and graduated from UC Santa Cruz with a Bachelors in Molecular, Cellular and Development Biology.
+Prior to joining the Network Science Institute, Coronges ran the US Army’s research portfolios in social and cognitive networks and in social informatics.
+She also served as an assistant professor in the Department of Behavioral Sciences and Leadership at the U.S. Military Academy.
+Additionally, she served for 10 years as managing editor for Connections, the official journal of the International Network of Social Network Analysis.

 What are the specifics of your educational/career background?

-After receiving my PhD in Health Behavior Research, I took a position in the Sociology program at West Point.
-While there, I developed an academic minor in Network Science and taught courses in Social Network Analysis and Social Networks for Public Policy.
+After receiving my PhD in health behavior research, I took a position in the sociology program at West Point.
+While there, I developed an academic minor in network science and taught courses in social network analysis and social networks for public policy.
 I began working with the Army’s basic research community and was charged with setting up a new research program in social networks.
-West Point—needless to say—was a dramatic change from life in Southern California.
-But it was an exciting change.
+West Point — needless to say — was a dramatic change from life in Southern California, but it was an exciting change.
 Work gatherings now consisted of military-minded intellectuals, soldiers taking a break from their real jobs, and exceptionally engaged students training to become Platoon Leaders.
-Every now and then, a naughty cadet—who had to march around campus with a rifle as punishment—would mistakenly leave their M-4 by the chips & guac platter.
+Every now and then, a naughty cadet — who had to march around campus with a rifle as punishment — would mistakenly leave their M-4 by the chips and guac platter.
 You know, the usual.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most about what you do?